milesroberts-123/snakemake-tutorial/README.md

 * parallelizability: data can be processed over an arbitrary number of cores

-* accessibility: data can be accessed at little cost to the user in terms of money and time
+* accessibility: data can be processed at little cost to the user in terms of money and time

 Can you think of other qualities reproducibile works have?